Amargadhi

-Amargadhi is a municipality and the district headquarter of Dadeldhura District in Sudurpashchim Province of western Nepal.
-It was named after Gorkha General Amar Singh Thapa, who fought in the Gurkha War between 1814 and 1816 At the time of the 2011 Nepal census it had a population of 21,245 people living in 4,778 individual households.
+Amargadhi is a municipality and the district headquarters of Dadeldhura District in Sudurpashchim Province in western Nepal.
+It was named after Gorkha General Amar Singh Thapa, who fought in the Gurkha War between 1814 and 1816.
+At the time of the 2011 Nepal census, it had a population of 21,245 people living in 4,778 individual households.

 Transportation

 Mahakali Highway links Amargadhi to the Terai region of Nepal as well as Api Municipality in the Lesser Himalayas.
 Seti Highway branches off Mahakali Highway at Amargadhi towards Dipayal Silgadhi.

 Media

-To Promote local culture Amargadhi has three community radio stations, Radio Amargadhi – 97.4 MHz, Radio Sudur Awaz – 95 MHz, and Radio Aafno – 104.8 MHz.
+To promote the local culture, Amargadhi has three community radio stations: Radio Amargadhi – 97.4 MHz, Radio Sudur Awaz – 95 MHz, and Radio Aafno – 104.8 MHz.

+Ghatal Temple

+Ghatal Temple is a significant Hindu pilgrimage site located in Amargadhi Municipality-3, Sudurpaschim Province.
+The temple is dedicated to Ghatal Baba, a revered deity with deep local significance.
+Every year, the temple attracts thousands of devotees, especially during the Ghatal Devta Jatra (fair), which is celebrated with great enthusiasm.
+The fair involves various traditional rituals and processions, showcasing the region’s cultural and spiritual heritage.

+The temple is historically linked to the Malla kings of Doti, with a local legend suggesting that Ghatal Baba was brought by the seventh queen of King Nagi Malla.
+Today, Ghatal Temple continues to serve as a vital center of worship and community gathering, playing a crucial role in the cultural identity of Amargadhi.